mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 eventually took on the case didn't think much of its applicability.

-In fact, the lawyer I did eventually end up hiring didn't initially think that I had a case at all.
+In fact, the lawyer I did eventually end up hiring didn't initially think that I had a case at all (but didn't tell me this until I had already hired her).
 She was essentially in agreement with James that the dealership would only be liable if they knew about the accident before selling the car to me, and since we would likely not be able to prove that even if it were true[^arbitration], we would have no case.

 I did some research of my own and discovered a few other laws which might be applicable.
 I won't bother mentioning all of them, but I felt that the strongest